pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 # Linux Labs

-This directory contains hands-on Linux administration labs completed while studying cloud infrastructure.
+This directory contains hands-on Linux administration and shell programming labs completed while studying cloud infrastructure.

-The goal is not only to learn Linux commands, but also to understand how Linux systems behave, verify concepts through hands-on practice, and develop troubleshooting skills relevant to cloud infrastructure operations.
+The goal is not only to learn Linux commands, but also to understand how Linux systems behave, verify concepts through hands-on practice, and develop troubleshooting and automation skills relevant to infrastructure operations.

 ## Environment